cdonohue/react-container-query-demo/README.md

 ...
 ```

 That's it.
-Now we have a component that will have a background color of `firebrick` up until it's width reaches over `400px`, then it will change its background color to `tomato`.
+Now we have a component that will layout it's children in a `column` up until it's width reaches over `600px`, then it will change its layout to `row`.

 > Note: You might be asking why we are using [computed property names](https://github.com/lukehoban/es6features#enhanced-object-literals) in the container query.
 Good question.
 Since we are using CSS Modules to load our styles into the component, a hash is created from the css class to avoid clashing.
 So, by using computed properties here, we can take advantage of that hash while still using a human readable name in the code.